andretdr/metahuman_endtoend/README.md

 # metahuman_endtoend
 Test animation and render for end to end, UE5 to Maya back to UE5 workflow
-*Brotools or LMspring is blocking the quixel plugin from loading.
+*Brotools blocking the quixel plugin from loading.
 Quixel plugin needed for face connection*

+## Installing MS megascans plugin to Maya
+I find that uninstalling Maya and all its plugins, MtoA, USD, Bitfrost, deleteing Documents/Users/maya, and C:\program Files\Autodesk\maya, deleting bridge and reinstalling all, helps.

+Mayabe you can try just removing bridge, and Documents/Users/maya/2022/modules and reinstalling

 ## Resources
 ### Exporting and importing